-Students admitted as graduate degree-seeking are eligible for up to \$20,500 in Federal Stafford Loans per year.
+Students admitted as graduate degree-seeking (including URED participants) are eligible for up to \$20,500 in Federal Stafford Loans per year.
 In order to be eligible to receive aid, you must be enrolled for a minimum of four credits at Edgewood College each semester.
 Nine credits is considered full-time status.